d-smith/richmeister2/README.md

 # Richmeister 2

+Note: obsoleted by global tables.
+So no more makin' copies for the Richmeister...

 Tastes great like the original Richmeister, but less filling.

 Richmeister 2 performs multi-region replication, but makes a different